 Some argue this is an ethical dilemma when government agents are forcing individuals of a private company to perform a task, where the employee is stuck between keeping their job and abiding by the government.
 Read the full story here.

-It is not all doom and gloom with tech corps still keeping the public in mind.
+It is not all doom and gloom with the tech corps still keeping the public in mind.

 Earlier this month Google celebrated Safer Internet Day with the redesign of its ‘Good to know site’, which is all about how to stay safe online.

-The website launched late last year and is the search engines biggest consumer education campaign.
-Focusing on web safety, dangers of the internet, scams, along with advice on how to keep your devices secure.
+The website launched late last year and is the search engine’s biggest consumer education campaign.
+Focusing on the web safety, dangers of the internet, scams, along with advice on how to keep your devices secure.
 Read the full story here.

 But can we depend on tech giants with our personal data, do they really have our interest at heart, or is it just about public relations?